Work

 E.ON Drive

-Design lead 2022–23 Led team of 3
+Design lead, design engineer 2022–23 Built & led team of 3

-Multi-brand React + tokens Light & dark
+Multi-brand architecture React + tokens Lean operating model

 E.ON Drive multi-brand web experience